laptopadventure/can-of-books-backend/README.md

 Actual time needed to complete: Hour and a half!

+Name of feature: Create.
+I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.

+Estimate of time needed to complete: 2 hours

+Start time: 9 pm

+Finish time:

+Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->